 Many other small areas are used infrequently.
 Good bouldering can be found along the ocean between Sand Beach and Otter Cliffs, and near Blackwoods Campground.

 Between 1995 and 1997 a climbing management plan was developed with public input.
 The plan is expected to guide climbing management for three to five years.
 Development of this plan, along with legislative mandates and NPS policy, helped formulate the regulations and guidelines listed here.
-For information about climbing management at Acadia, visit the climbing management information page.

 As an important part of climbing management, a climbing advisory group consisting of climbers, park staff, and others makes recommendations to the superintendent on climbing issues.
 The advisory group works through the existing Acadia National Park Advisory Commission.